-We know people will disappoint us, but we can be so surprised when we are standing in that place.
+When people disappoint, it’s shocking.
+We know in our heads that people will disappoint us, but we can be so surprised when we are standing in that place because our hearts didn’t really believe it.

-Oh, that moment is so crushing.
-Staring in the face of incontrovertible evidence that someone you love fell short today.
+But when it’s personal, oh, that moment is so crushing-staring in the face of incontrovertible evidence that someone you love fell short today.
+We feel betrayed.

-Your picture of that person was cracked or shattered in one fell swoop.
+Our picture of that person is cracked or shattered in one fell swoop.
 Maybe the picture of your relationship cracked too, or your perception of yourself through their eyes changed.

-Maybe you sensed it was coming, but often, one final straw finally drifts into place and our relationship is on the chopping block.
+Maybe you sensed it was coming, but often, one final straw finally drifts into place on the proverbial camel’s back and our relationship is on the chopping block.

 I’m right there with you.
-Earlier this week, I wrote about how weary I am, and part of my weary is dealing with some difficult relationships.
+Earlier last year, I wrote about how weary I am, and part of my weary is dealing with some difficult relationships.
 Long distances, text messages, awful choices, and busy schedules all contribute to how we disappoint each other, and I’m struggling with tough places in a few different relationships.

 Here is where I’m resting today.